GoVanguard/compliance-hipaa-softwaredev/04 HIPAA Security Rule.md

 #### Access Control Requirements

-+ Unique User Identification (required): Assign a unique name and/or number for identifying and tracking user identity.
++ Unique User Identification **(required)**: Assign a unique name and/or number for identifying and tracking user identity.
 + Emergency Access Procedure (required): Establish (and implement as needed) procedures for obtaining necessary ePHI during an emergency.
-+ Automatic Logoff (addressable): Implement electronic procedures that terminate an electronic session after a predetermined time of inactivity.
++ Automatic Logoff **(addressable)**: Implement electronic procedures that terminate an electronic session after a predetermined time of inactivity.
-+ Authentication (required): Implement procedures to verify that a person or entity seeking access to ePHI is the one claimed.
++ Authentication **(required)**: Implement procedures to verify that a person or entity seeking access to ePHI is the one claimed.
-+ Encryption and Decryption (addressable): Implement a mechanism to encrypt and decrypt ePHI.
++ Encryption and Decryption **(addressable)**: Implement a mechanism to encrypt and decrypt ePHI in transit and at rest (ideally FIPS-140-1 and FIPS-140-2 compliant encryption algrorithms should be utilzed).

 #### Transmission Security

 + Integrity Controls (addressable): Implement security measures to ensure that electronically transmitted ePHI is not improperly modified without detection until disposed of.
-+ Encryption (addressable): Implement a mechanism to encrypt ePHI whenever deemed appropriate.
++ Encryption and Decryption **(addressable)**: Implement a mechanism to encrypt and decrypt ePHI in transit and at rest (ideally FIPS-140-1 and FIPS-140-2 compliant encryption algrorithms should be utilzed).

 #### Audit and Integrity